victor-raphael17/healthierclinic-app/README.md

 4. Install Docker Engine and run the hello-world test
     - https://docs.docker.com/engine/install/

-5. Add user to docker group, using append and refresh the group
+5. Add your user to docker group using append and then refresh the group
     - sudo usermod -aG docker ubuntu
     - newgrp docker